iwasdavid/Pokedex/README.md

 `docker run -d -p 8080:80 --name pokemonapi pokedex`

+API is now running at `http://localhost:8080`

+Can be seen at: `http://localhost:8080/pokemon/mewtwo`

 ## TODO

 - Give option for app to throw exception if translation service fails